Angegarcia/osticket-prereqs/README.md

 - osTicket (Help Desk Ticketing System)

-<h2>In this tutorial I will install osTicket on an Azure VM (Virtual Machine).
-This tutorial assumes you have already created a VM and are logged in to it.
+<h2> This tutorial assumes you have already created a VM and are logged in to it.
 The install files for osTicket can be found <a href= https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 /> here <a><h2/>

 <p align="center">
 <img src="https://imgur.com/5JmaKwD.png alt="Traffic Examination"/>